Kings Elliot

 Anja Gmür (born 5 September 1994), known professionally as Kings Elliot, is a Swiss-English singer-songwriter based in London.
-She signed a record deal with Universal Music Group 2021 and released three EPs.
+She signed a record deal with Universal Music Group in 2021 and released three EPs.
 She won Best Breaking Act at the 2025 Swiss Music Awards.
 Her debut album Born Blue is set to be released in September 2025.

 Early life and education

 Born to an English mother and a Swiss father, Elliot grew up in Wilen bei Wollerau (Freienbach) and Altendorf, Schwyz in Switzerland.
 She also had a stint living in Pfäffikon.
 After saving up money, Elliot moved to London in 2015 and took classes on pop songwriting at a music school.